 Lymphedema occurs when the lymph system is damaged or blocked.
 Fluid builds up in soft body tissues and causes swelling.
 It is a common problem that may be caused by cancer and cancer treatment.
 Lymphedema usually affects an arm or leg, but it can also affect other parts of the body.
 Lymphedema can cause long-term physical, psychological, and social problems for patients.

 The lymph system is a network of lymph vessels, tissues, and organs that carry lymph throughout the body.

 The parts of the lymph system that play a direct part in lymphedema include the following:

-- Lymph vessels: A network of thin tubes that helps lymph flow through the body and returns it to the bloodstream.
+- Lymph vessels: A network of thin tubes that collect lymph from different parts of the body and return it to the bloodstream.